Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 **def addToBasketView(request, pk)**:
 Python Checker would require a double space inbetween these lines however as this login required line solely related to this view and only this it is best practice to keep them together.

+Almost all files passed validation - there are notes the explain why this is the case in the relevant app.

 **Basket**